What is the difference between OHSAS 18001 and ISO 45001 and what are their benefits?

 • Understanding the needs and expectations of interested parties.

-• Companies should understand the challenges the organization faces in relation to occupational health and safety and the risks inherent to this segment.
+Companies must understand the occupational health and safety challenges of the organization and the inherent risks in this segment.

-• Comprehend the internal and external environment to determine relevant problems that can prevent successful implementation of the Health and Safety Management System.
+It is also important to understand the internal and external environment to determine relevant issues that may hinder the success of the Occupational Health and Safety Management System implementation.

 Clause 5: Leadership

-• The Policy, Organizational Roles, Responsibilities, Duties and Authorities are all transferred from OHSAS 18001.
+The requirements such as Policy, Organizational Roles, Responsibilities, Assignments, and Authorities are all transferred from OHSAS 18001.

-• Senior Management should show leadership and commitment by taking responsibility for and ensuring the efficacy of occupational health;
+• Top Management must demonstrate its leadership and commitment by taking responsibility for the effectiveness of occupational health;

-• “Workers” include senior management, managers and non-managerial staff;
+• “Workers” include top management, managers, and non-managers;

-• Everyone should be included in the decision-making process.
+• Everyone must be included in the decision-making process.

 Clause 6: Planning

-• Contains expanded requirements on risks and hazards, while also focusing on risks and opportunities related to interested parties who are relevant to the organization.
+The requirements on risks and hazards have been expanded, also focusing on risks and opportunities related to stakeholders that are relevant to the organization.

-• Some requirements in this clause can be implemented in the planning phase.
+Some of the requirements of this clause can be implemented in the planning phase.

-• When planning the OH&S management system, companies should:
+When planning the OHS management system, companies must consider:

-• Consider issues related to Organizational Context (4.1);
+• Issues referred to in the Organizational Context (4.1);

-• Scope of the health and safety management system (4.3);
+• Scope of their occupational health and safety management system (4.3);

 • Determine risks and opportunities that need to be addressed.

-This is a strategic term, aimed at the general results of the management system and company strategy.
+This term is strategic, aimed at the overall results of the management system and the company’s strategy.

-OH&S Risk: Combination of the likelihood of occurrence of a hazardous event or exposure and the severity of injury and ill health that can be caused by the event or exposure.
+• OHS risk: combination of the likelihood of occurrence of a hazard or exposure to the hazard and the severity of the injury or illness that may be caused by the event or exposure.

-This term is technical (formerly risk in OHSAS 18001).
-The same as the “risk” referenced in “risks and opportunities” in ISO 45001.
+This is the technical term equivalent to the former risk in OHSAS 18001.
+It is also equivalent to the “risk” referenced in the “risks and opportunities” section of ISO 45001.

 Clause 7: Support

-• The requirements of this clause consider the areas of:
+The requirements of this clause take into account the areas of:

 • Resources;